 6. Buy drinks and snacks in the supermarket

 Now, I don’t mean you should never go out and just sit in your room eating instant noodles every night.
-But, its savvy to pop into the nearest supermarket to pick up a few drinks and snacks.
-When you go back to your room to freshen up or turn in for the night you don’t want to be calling room service or raiding that mini-bar.
-For example, I always get bottled water (if the local water isn’t drinkable), a pack of cookies (to have with a cup of tea), a bottle of wine (for a nightcap) and crisps or chocolate (for a midnight snack).
+But, its savvy to pop into the nearest supermarket to pick up a few cheap drinks and snacks.
+When you go back to your room to freshen up or turn in for the night you don’t want to be calling room service or raiding that expensive mini-bar.
+For example, I always get a pack of cookies (to have with a cup of tea), a bottle of wine (for a nightcap) and crisps or chocolate (for a midnight snack).

 Pro tip: Wandering around a foreign market or supermarket can be fun, spot the foods you don’t usually get a home and have a picnic the following day for the perfect money saving lunch.

 This might seem obvious but I have drained my 4g countless times by forgetting to use the free wifi when traveling.
 If you are coming to Spain from outside of the EU then make sure your phone roaming is turned off or you’re on airplane mode.
 Then search for wifi everywhere you stop.
 In Spain all hotels have free wifi and most airports, bars and cafes will do to.
 You might have to sign in with your email address and accept the t&c’s or ask the staff for a password but it’s worth it.
 You can check in with family and friends back home, research your next tourist attraction and check your social media and save money.